vwade/node-builder/README.md

 ## Next steps

-With command history in place, the next milestone is the **Selection model** so graph entities can be targeted for upcoming keyboard and pointer interactions.
-After that lands, the roadmap moves into the **React adapter bootstrap** and interaction primitives on top of the headless core.
+With the selection model in place, the upcoming milestone is the **React adapter bootstrap**, layering pan/zoom and rendering primitives on top of the headless core.

 ## Contributing